 The Interactive Environments minor and the Science Centre Delft have initiated close cooperation.
 The Science Centre Delft is the institution that acts as an interface between the Delft University of Technology and the general public.
 Its mission is to open up and share cutting-edge science and research of TU Delft with people of all ages and all social backgrounds.
-In this framework you work directly at Science Centre Delft in a dedicated design studio, where prototypes of the Interactive Environments minor will be fabricated, assembled and tested, while at the same time they become immediately exposed to the curious public.
+In this framework you work in a dedicated design studio, where prototypes of the Interactive Environments minor will be fabricated, assembled and tested, while at the same time these become immediately exposed to the curious public.

 ABOUT OUR DESIGN STUDIO